LorenzDettmann/SOM2CG/README.md

                        [-parametrize '(yes/no) parametrize the molecules, or only output mapped structure file'] [-use_std_fc '(yes/no) use standard force constants']
                        [-with_progress_bar '(yes/no) activate a progress bar']
+                       [-config 'YAML configuration file']
 ```

 ## Contributing
-If you have any suggestions for improving the efficiency of the script, or suggestions for any additional features, feel free to create a pull request, or simply open a new issue.
+If you have any suggestions for improving the efficiency of the script, or for additional features, feel free to contact one of the authors of the publication.

 ## Acknowledgments
 Parts of this code are based on work by Mark A. Miller and coworkers, used with permission.